After a whirlwind midweek of European fixtures, it’s back to domestic matters this weekend, with plenty of intrigue in the Premier League.

 Our football betting expert has taken a look at the best bets for Gameweek 34.

 The past 10 days couldn’t have gone much worse for Pep Guardiola and Manchester City – three games, three defeats, and a season threatening to go off the rails.

 City were beaten over two legs by Liverpool in the Champions League to end their chances of winning the trophy for the first time – and Guardiola’s men threw away a 2-0 half-time lead in losing a Manchester derby.

-Having had one hand on the Premier League trophy, they now face a wait to be crowned champions, though with a 13 point lead at the top, it is still more a question of when, rather than if.
+Having had one hand on the Premier League trophy, they now face a wait to be crowned champions, though with a 13 points on top in the Premiership leader board, it is still more a question of when, rather than if.

 They face a Tottenham side who have won their last six matches, and are unbeaten since defeat at City in December.

 Now all-but certain to finish in the top four, Spurs can focus on building momentum for what could a real title tilt next term, and victory here would put down a marker that they mean business.

 I think they can do it too – Mousa Dembele has been in imperious form recently, and with Harry Kane fit and back in the goals, I think they can inflict another wound on Guardiola’s wobbling side.

 Mark Hughes’ target at Southampton is a simple one – save the Saints from relegation.